elena-pascal/EMsoftSuperbuild/ReadMe.md

        libblas-dev liblapack-dev \
        cmake\
        git
-2. Install CMake on your system
-3. Install a Fortran compiler on your system
-4. Install Git on your system
-1. Clone this repository onto your hard disk.
+2. Clone this repository onto your hard disk.
-2. open a terminal and invoke the following commands
+3. open a terminal and invoke the following commands

         cd EMsoftSuperbuild
         mkdir Debug